MrTalas/Cplusplus-NextPatient/README.md

 # Cplusplus-NextPatient

-Patient Administration System

-Hasta Yönetim Sistemi
+## Patient Administration System - Hasta Yönetim Sistemi

--Doctor.exe to accept the next patient
+- Doctor.exe to accept the next patient

--Patient.exe to register in the patient queue
+- Patient.exe to register in the patient queue

--Next_Patient.exe to display the next patient
+- Next_Patient.exe to display the next patient